femogas/datalogger/README.md

 ## Connector Implementation

-To create a custom connector, implement the `Connector` interface provided by the Datalogger package.
+To create a custom connector, implement the `Connector` interface, which is defined in the `application/producer` package.
 This interface includes methods for setting up, starting, stopping, and checking the connector's status.

 ### Connector Interface